-Leave the Food in the same spot when rotating: If your first set of grill marks turn out perfect and the second set are weak this is your problem.
-When you turn your meat to that 45-degree angle move it to a new spot on the grill.
-Here is the thing, When you first throw your meat on the grates are very hot and they cool as your meat is cooking.
-So moving it to a spot that has not cooled makes for consistent marks both ways.
+Leave the Food in the same spot when rotating: When your first set of grill marks turn out perfect and the second set are weak.
+This is your problem.
+When turning your meat to that 45-degree angle.
+Move it to a new spot on the grill.
+Here is the thing.
+When you first throw your meat on, the grates are very hot.
+They cool down as your meat is cooking.
+Moving it to a spot that has not cooled makes for consistent marks both ways.

 Keep the grill on high no matter what: Fatty cuts of meat and chicken with skin require the heat to be turned down.
-Even though this only takes a few minutes the fat will begin to render and flare-ups will occur.
-Get the grill good and hot, and turn it down right before placing fatty meats on the grates.
+Even though this only takes a few minutes.
+The fat will begin to render and flare-ups will occur.
+Get the grill good and hot.
+Then turn it down right before placing fatty meats on the grates.

 Turn it back over: If you have perfect grill marks on the first side never flip it back to that side while it’s on the grill.
 Concentrate on getting the perfect marks on the first side of the food and if looks perfect don’t even worry about the other side, finish cooking it with the other side down.